A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Approach for Possible Feasible Solution Recovery

 \subsection{Recovery 3: Stator-network coupling}

 Similarly, the objective penalty functions for constraints (\ref{eq:reduced_genequi_Wdq}) is

-Further, the penalty functions require for minimization of the relaxation gap intruded due to Park's transformation convexification is given in Appendix \ref{app:2}.
-The complete convexified SCOPF (C-SCOPF) formulation is shown as Model \ref{alg:CSSSCOPF} using the weighed sum approach for handling SDP penalization with multiple penalization functions and cost minimization objective.
+The non-convex Parks transformation is relaxed using the McCormick envelopes for bilinear terms \cite{mccormick1976computability}.
+We also develop penalty function $h_4$ and $h_5$ to minimize the relaxation gap imposed by Park's transformation convexification.
+Detailed derivation of penalties and convexification procedure is given in Appendix \ref{app:2}.
+The complete convexified SSSC-OPF (C-SSSC-OPF) formulation is shown as Model \ref{alg:CSSSSSC-OPF} using the weighted sum approach for handling SDP penalization with multiple penalization functions and cost minimization objective.